Sultan Qaboos ushered in Oman renaissance, quiet diplomacy

 Oman observers say the sultan’s three cousins - Assad, Shihab and Haitham bin Tariq al-Said - stand the best chance.

+“I imagine that the succession itself will be a smooth process within Oman,” Kristian Coates Ulrichsen of the Texas-based Rice University’s Baker Institute told Reuters.

+“Sultan Qaboos had such charismatic authority and became so synonymous with Oman as a modern nation-state that it will naturally be difficult for any successor to replicate that, at least at the beginning.”

-Reporting by Davide Barbuscia, Sylvia Westall and Sami Aboudi; Editing by Daniel Wallis
+Reporting by Davide Barbuscia, Sylvia Westall and Sami Aboudi; Editing by Daniel Wallis and Clarence Fernandez